AyatanaIndicators/libayatana-appindicator/README.md

 ## The Ayatana Application Indicator (Shared Library)

 A library to allow applications to export a menu into the an Application Indicators aware menu bar.
-Based on KSNI it also works in KDE and will fallback to generic Systray support if none of those are available.
+Based on KSNI it also works in KDE.

 This code project was originally started by Canonical Ltd. and has been adapted by various authors with the purpose of making this Application Indicators available on Ubuntu and non-Ubuntu systems alike.

-## License and Copyright
+## Licence and Copyright

 See COPYING and AUTHORS file in this project.

 ## Building and Testing

 For instructions on building and running built-in tests, see the INSTALL.md file.